lightning/bolts/07-routing-gossip.md

-New channel features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have even feature bits.
+New channel features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have even feature bits (["It's OK to be odd!"](00-introduction.md#glossary-and-terminology-guide).
 These will be propagated by nodes even if they can't use the announcements themselves.

 ## The `node_announcement` message